- 5 Easy and Filling Keto Smoothie Recipes

 The spices in chai tea, like cinnamon, contain powerful polyphenols — antioxidants that protect your cells from damage and help with anti-aging.

-So if you’re looking to swap out your keto coffee, or you’re craving a nice chai latte without all the sugar and carbs, you owe it to yourself to try this vanilla chai protein shake.
+If you’re looking to swap out your keto coffee, or you’re craving a chai latte without all the sugar and carbs, you owe it to yourself to try this vanilla chai protein shake.

-7 Delicious Keto Breakfast Swaps to Replace High-Carb Classics
+7 Keto Breakfast Swaps to Replace High-Carb Classics

-Looking for keto breakfasts without eggs can lead to cravings for high-carb favorites like yogurt, oatmeal, and sweet cereal with milk.
+Searching for “keto breakfast no eggs” can lead to cravings for high-carb favorites like yogurt, oatmeal, and sweet cereal with milk.

 But these low-carb recipes make it easy to stick to your routine without ruining your chances of reaching (or staying in) ketosis.